-The Design Circle functioning under this wing evolves design and drawings for irrigation structures such as Reservoir, Canal, Tank, Anicut, Regulator, Check Dam etc. Design Circle also recommends necessary remedial measures for the problems like cracks, seepage, leakage, distress etc. that may occur in the irrigation structures.
+The Design Circle functioning under this wing evolves design and drawings for irrigation structures such as Reservoir, Canal, Tank, Anicut, Regulator, Check Dam etc. Design Circle also recommends necessary remedial measures for the problems like cracks, seepage, leakage,

 The Soil Mechanics & Research Division functioning under this wing acts as a Central Quality Control Laboratory at Chennai conducting Field and Laboratory tests for soil, concrete and construction materials.